Skip to content

 You often won’t notice when you’ve been through customs.
 Normally the customs procedure takes place after baggage collection at your final destination, not during a layover.

 If you have nothing to declare, then you simply exit baggage collection and make your way to the arrivals hall.
-But if you have goods to declare, then you have to go through the other exit to the customs area and pay any taxes.
+But if you have goods to declare, then you have to go through the other exit to the customs area and pay any tariffs.

 Is customs the same as security?